syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

   {% endtabs %}

-Now the pivot table should be populated with required fields. **IPivotField** represents a single field in the pivot table which includes row, column and data field axis.
+Now the pivot table should be populated with required fields. **IPivotField** represents a single field in the pivot table which includes row, column and data field axes.

 {% tabs %}